 To ensure a blind review, no presenter or author names, agencies, organizations, or other identifying information should appear anywhere in the submission.
 Submissions involving a particular early care or education program may not name the program, location, staff members, or affiliate organizations.
 Submissions that do not conform to these standards will not be reviewed.

 To access the online submission system, you will need to create a new account.
 Once you have created an account, enter the site and select “Submit a Proposal.”
 From there, select a submission type: poster, symposium, or poster symposium, and complete the appropriate fields.

 Once you have provided the required information, select the “Submit” button.
 The system will send an email to the contact author (poster submission) or organizer (symposium submission) confirming that your submission has been received.
 If you cannot complete the entire process at one time, be certain to click “Save” throughout the submission process.
-The online system allows you to save your submission, exit the system, and return to update it at a later time, until the submission deadline date of December 1, 2017.
+The online system allows you to save your submission, exit the system, and return to update it at a later time.

 For all submissions (paper and poster symposium and individual poster), you will need to prepare: